-an adequate level of data protection.
-Even though the Commissioner's assessment is only indicative (as he formally does not have the competence to invalidate the Swiss-US Privacy Shield), companies who only rely on the Swiss-US Privacy Shield should base their transfers of personal data on EU Standard Contractual Clauses, supplemented where necessary by additional contractual safeguards and adapted to Swiss law requirements (or, although less frequently used, BCR).
-If EU Standard Contractual Clauses adapted to Swiss law are already in place, their level of protection should be assessed on a case-by-case basis and, where necessary, supplemented by additional contractual safeguards.
+Switzerland and the United States are formally parties to the Swiss-US Privacy Shield.
+This framework is separate from - but closely resembles - the now-invalidated EU-US Privacy Shield (which the CJEU invalidated with immediate effect in a judgment of 16 July 2020).
+The Swiss-US Privacy Shield is (legally) not invalidated by the CJEU's decision.
+However, as a reaction to the CJEU decision, the Commissioner published a statement on 8 September 2020, according to which he deems that US corporations self-certified under the Swiss-US Privacy Shield no longer ensure an adequate level of data protection.
+Even though the Commissioner's assessment is only indicative (as he formally does not have the competence to invalidate the Swiss-US Privacy Shield), companies that only rely on the Swiss-US Privacy Shield should base their transfers of personal data on EU standard contractual clauses, supplemented where necessary by additional contractual safeguards and adapted to Swiss law requirements (or, although less frequently used, BCR).
+If EU standard contractual clauses adapted to Swiss law are already in place, their level of protection should be assessed on a case-by-case basis and, where necessary, supplemented by additional contractual safeguards.
 In his statement dated 8 September 2020, the Commissioner further pointed out that such contractual safeguards (even if adapted and supplemented) are not binding upon foreign authorities.
 Hence, the data exporter may have to implement further technical measures (such as encryption) to prevent special access to personal data by foreign authorities in the country of the data importer.
 If such measures are not feasible, the Commissioner recommends refraining from transferring personal data on the basis of contractual safeguards to recipients in countries that do not provide for an adequate data protection level, such as the US.